Glossary

 Practical use: a chemist who needs 1 mole of NaCl weighs out 58.44 g (the molar mass).
 1 mole of dissolved sodium chloride in 1 litre of water gives a 1 M (1 molar) solution.
 Reaction stoichiometry — “2 H₂ + O₂ → 2 H₂O” — counts in moles.

 Historical note: until 2019, the mole was defined as the number of atoms in 12 grams of carbon-12 — an indirect definition that depended on the kilogram’s artifact-based definition.
-The 2019 SI revision made Avogadro’s constant a defined value, decoupling the mole from the kilogram.
+The 2019 SI revision made Avogadro’s constant a defined value, decoupling the mole from the kilogram and aligning it with the redefinition driven by the Planck constant.

 Related